Our Approach to Vulnerability Management

 Identifying vulnerabilities

-- Container image scans – We use Docker containers for deploying many of our applications and we conduct a full security scan that conducts a deep inspection of the contents of those containers anytime they are deployed into our production or pre-production environments.
+- Container image scans – We use Docker containers for deploying many of our applications.
+We conduct a security scan of container images when they are deployed into our production or pre-production environments.
 We do this using a tool called Snyk.
 More detail is provided later in this page.

-- Open source dependency scans – We use SourceClear to identify any vulnerabilities that may exist in open-source or third party code our developers may be using.
+- Open source dependency scans – We use Snyk to identify vulnerabilities that may exist in open-source or third party code dependencies.
 More detail is provided later in this paper.

-- AWS configuration monitoring - We use Trend Micro Cloud One - Conformity to provide continuous configuration monitoring against established baselines for our AWS environments.
+- AWS configuration monitoring - We deploy and integrate Lacework in the Atlassian AWS Cloud environment to provide continuous configuration monitoring against established baselines for our AWS environments.

 We are continually reviewing the latest tools available and adding them to the suite we use if we believe they will enhance our vulnerability detection capabilities.